-The £5 deposit you pay for an Oyster card is refundable along with any pre-pay (Pay as you go) money left on the card.
+The £5 deposit you pay for an Oyster card is refundable along with any Pay as you go money left on the card.

 Before you claim a refund, it’s worth bearing in mind that if you’ve used your Oyster card on a Pay as you go basis and it’s not loaded with a weekly Travelcard or bus pass then it’s transferable.
-That means you can give it to a friend, relative or anyone else to use.
+And the money doesn’t expire so you can give it to a friend, relative or anyone else to use.

-If you don’t know anyone who might want to use an Oyster or you don’t plan to return to London in the near future, you can get back your unused money.
+If you don’t know anyone who might want to use an Oyster or you don’t plan to return to London, you can get back any unused money.

 Where to get a refund in London

-All underground (tube) station ticket offices can refund your £5 deposit and up to £250 of Pay as you go money.
+£5 deposit and up to £10 of Pay as you go money

 How to get a refund after leaving London